-Council approved a request from Police to temporarily extend the alcohol ban areas during the Rhythm and Vines and East Coast Vibe festivals over summer.
+Alcohol ban areas will be temporarily extended during the Rhythm and Vines and East Coast Vibe festivals.

 The temporary alcohol ban area for Rhythm and Vines (R&V) is extended to include the Grays Bush Scenic Reserve and car park, Grays Bush lookout, Waimata Valley Rd, Back Ormond Rd from Hansen to Matawai Rd, Waihirere Domain Rd, Snowsill Rd, Glenelg Rd, Kawatiri Rd and all roads joining Matawai Rd to Back Ormond Rd.

 Lytton West Reserve is also included in this application.

 The ban for R&V will apply from 8am on 27 December 2018 to 6pm on 1 January 2019.

 The subject area for the East Coast Vibes concert is along Midway Beach bounded by Stanley Rd, Awapuni Rd, Salisbury Rd and Midway Beach, the area already included in the alcohol ban bylaw that applies from 27 December to 1 January each year.